Maramarcos/Hangman-repo/README.md

 # Hangman-repo
-Simple hangman game written in python
+A simple text-based hangman game written in python.